followCode/E-Bazaar/README.md

 - Go to url - http://localhost:8080 and go to realm settings
 - Click on action -> Partial import
-- Select the file - 'spring-cloud-client.json' and check all
+- Select the file - realm/realm-export and check all
 - Click on import

 Kafka Setup
--
+- Go to the terminal --> move into the project
+- Execute the command : docker compose up -d

+Services
+-Run the services like usual spring boot project